 This course hopes to give you a healthy shot of information literacy to boost your immunity so you can ward off misinformation and disinformation, and make better choices when looking for answers... or trying to complete your research assignments by citing credible information resources!
 Beyond your schoolwork, it's important to realize this is a skill you can take with you for the rest of your life.

-This course is only the beginning.
-At the completion, you will be provided with some great resources to help you in your classes and beyond.
+This course is only an introduction, but will hopefully help you feel more confident and motivated to practice these skills in school, at work, and in your personal life.
 At any time, if you require assistance, please REACH OUT!

 Ready?
 Let's go!